Why do the nations concern themselves over tiny Israel?

 One Tree: The Coming Unification of Israel and the Church

-The olive tree represents the place of blessing in God’s plan for mankind.
+The olive tree, including its Hebraic association, represents the place of blessing in God’s plan for mankind.
 But due to unbelief (rebellion, stumbling, transgression) God broke off national Israel (the natural branches) from the tree and grafted Gentiles (the wild branches) into the place of blessing (Rom 11.17).
 In horticulture a lone wild olive tree is unfruitful, or its fruit is very imperfect and useless.
 So, as in horticulture, Gentile believers can only bear good fruit once they are grafted into the living tree, Christ.

 Put another way, today’s believers can only be truly fruitful once they recognize that their faith stems from the same tree that bore historic Israel.
-The true church is intimately and historically connected to Israel.
+The true church is intimately and historically connected to the Hebrew nation, Israel.

 The New Testament explains that one day saved (regenerate) natural Israel and the church (spiritual Israel) will be “one tree”.
 It refers to this one tree as “all Israel”.
 At that time we see God’s people, saved Jew and saved Gentile as “one tree”.
 Referring to Jewish Israel’s spiritual restoration and to her future ‘oneness’ with the true church, Paul wrote: